Ningalenne Communistakki (film): Plot

-Paramu Pillai (Sathyan) is a farmer struggling to make ends meet.
-He lives in a small village with his wife Kalyani (Vijaya Kumari), son Gopalan (Prem Nazir) and daughter Meenakshi (KPAC Lalitha).
+Paramu Pillai is a farmer struggling to make ends meet.
+He lives in a small village with his wife Kalyani, son Gopalan and daughter Meenakshi.
 Gopalan discontinues his college studies and works for the welfare of agricultural laborer's and small-time farmers.
-Mathew (K. P. Ummer) is another leader of the agricultural workers union who supports Gopalan in his activities.
+Mathew is another leader of the agricultural workers union who supports Gopalan in his activities.

-Valiyaveetil Kesavan Nair (Kottayam Chellanppan) is the local landlord.
+Valiyaveetil Kesavan Nair is the local landlord.
 He is cruel and makes his workers toil like slaves.
 Gopalan becomes Kesavan Nair's sworn enemy.
-Kesavan Nair's daughter Sumavalli (Sheela) is in love with Gopalan.
+Kesavan Nair's daughter Sumavalli is in love with Gopalan.

 Kesavan Nair succeeds in taking possession of the holdings of some of the poor farmers in the village.
 His eye now falls on Paramu Pillai's land.
-His evil eye also falls on Mala (Jayabharathi), daughter of Karamban (Thoppil Krishna Pillai), a small time farmer.
+His evil eye also falls on Mala, daughter of Karamban, a small time farmer.
 Gopalan saves Mala from Nair.
 Mala takes a liking for Gopalan but withdraws in favour of Sumavalli.

 Nair's wicked plans and his anti-labourer attitude are exposed by Gopalan and his followers.
 Nair decides to take revenge.
 Gopalan is beaten up and is hospitalised.